ArchivedRepos/redux-boilerplate-helpers/README.md

 need to do while writing Redux boilerplate.

-Currently, the existing tools used for automating Redux Boilerplate only create new files from templates and are unable to modify existing files. `redux-boielrplate-helpers`'s tool parses your code into an AST (Abstract Syntax Tree) to automate adding Redux boilerplate code into your existing files.
+Currently, the existing tools used for automating Redux Boilerplate only create new files from templates and are unable to modify existing files. `redux-boilerplate-helpers`'s tool parses your code into an AST (Abstract Syntax Tree) to automate adding Redux boilerplate code into your existing files.
 If you already have existing[\*](#format-footnote) action creators, constants, or a reducer in a file, it will ensure the code you want to add is put in the correct place.
 And if you are